eqcorrscan/EQcorrscan/eqcorrscan/doc/intro.rst

 Installation
 ------------

+In general we recommend users to install EQcorrscan in a virtual environment, for this the virtualenvwrapper package is handy.

-A fresh install should be as simple as:
+Within a virtual environment, a fresh install should be as simple as:

 **pip install eqcorrscan**

 Most codes should work without any effort on your part.
 However you may need to install the openCV-python package yourself.

-On Linux:
+On Linux with Python 2.7:

 **apt-get install python-opencv**

-On OSX:
+On OSX with Python 2.7:

 **port install py27-numpy**
 **port install opencv +python27** or
 **brew install opencv**

+You can also install from source; for Python 3 this is a must as you will have to install openCV 3.  |pyimagesearch| has lots of lovely tutorials like this
+|cv3_ubuntu|.

+.. |pyimagesearch| raw:: html

+   <a href="http://www.pyimagesearch.com/" target="_blank">pyimagesearch</a>

+.. |cv3_ubuntu| raw:: html

+   <a href="http://www.pyimagesearch.com/2015/07/20/install-opencv-3-0-and-python-3-4-on-ubuntu/" target="_blank">install cv3 on ubuntu</a>

+On Windows you can follow nice instructions |windows_opencv|.

+.. |windows_opencv| raw:: html

+   <a href="http://docs.opencv.org/3.1.0/d5/de5/tutorial_py_setup_in_windows.html#gsc.tab=0" target="_blank">here</a>

-Note you may have issues with homebrew if you don't have numpy installed: but if you don't have numpy installed then you have bigger issues...
+Note you may have issues with these installs if you don't have numpy installed: but if you don't have numpy installed then you have bigger issues...

-This install has only been tested on Linux and OSX machines.
-You should be prepared for small differences in the results of your correlations relating to floating-point truncation differences between 32 and 64-Bit machines.

-If you plan to run the bright_lights or generating a synthetic grid of templates you will need to have grid csv files, which the authors have previously used NonLinLoc to generate.
+If you plan to run the *bright_lights* or generating a synthetic grid of templates you will need to have grid csv files, which the authors have previously used NonLinLoc to generate.
 This is not provided here and should be sourced from |NLLoc_link|.
 This will provide